avasummers95/avasummers95/site/content/products.md

 ---
-title: Our Coffee
+title: Ava Summers
-type: products
+type: Ava Summers
 page: /products.html
 image: /img/products/jumbotron.jpg
 heading: What we offer
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Ava Summers is the ultimate for those who want to explore their bodies and minds with a beautiful lady.
+We take your experience seriously and we’re glad to pass that on to anyone.
 intro:
   blurbs:
     - image: /img/illustrations/coffee.svg